Steps to Becoming a Parent for Gay Men

 Gay male couples can follow these steps to have genetically related children using donor eggs, the intended father(s) sperm, and a gestational surrogate.

-To initiate the process, you should first speak with the RSC Third Party Reproduction Team Coordinator over the phone.
+To initiate the process, you should first speak with a Boston IVF Third Party Reproduction Team Coordinator over the phone.
 She will review the donor egg/gestational surrogate cycle timeline and the overall process.
-A physician consultation with Dr. Pang is not required to start this process, but is often desired and is available upon request through the Third Party Reproduction Team Coordinator.
+A physician consultation with Dr. Samuel Pang is not required to start this process, but is often desired and is available upon request.

 Step 2: Complete Questionnaires and Collect Medical Records